ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 it as a partial function application.
 The expression `open_window` literally evaluates to a function value.

-Let's go back to the original, working definition of `open_window`, where we had the extra unlabelled `unit` argument at the end:
+Let's go back to the original working definition of `open_window`, where we had the extra unlabelled `unit` argument at the end:

 ```ocaml